 All of the Tama tribes are Muslim.
 They adhere to Islamic teachings and hold the traditional Muslim ceremonies and festivals.
 Many of the tribes also mix animism (belief that non-living objects have spirits) and witchcraft with their Islamic practices.

 The Tama desperately need dedicated Christian laborers to live among them and share with them the love of Jesus.
-Since most of them cannot read or write, non-print resources are especially needed.
-Perhaps Christian teachers will have open doors into these tribes.
+Since most cannot read or write, non-print resources would be the best way to reach them.
+People who are skilled at writing music and skits that appeal to them would probably be welcomed into Abiyi Mararit villages.
+Christian teachers might also have open doors into these tribes.

 Pray for the Lord to thrust out workers to the Abiyi Mararit people.

 Pray that they will have a thirst for the water of life that only Jesus can provide.